babli18/comment-classifier/README.md

 _Timeline of Data_ - 2018 - 2025<br>
 _Source_- Kaggle<br>

-_**data_preparation.ipynb**_ - Contains code to clean data including feeatures, missing rows, language classification.
+_**data_preparation.ipynb**_ - Contains code to clean data including features, missing rows, language classification.
 I tried translating the language to english using opensource models but it was not upto the accuracy needed and hence change it to classifying as English and Not English.

 _**clustering.ipynb**_ - Contains code for general text preprocessing like lowercase, removal of stop words, emojis etc.